Greek Chicken Souvlaki & Tzatziki Sauce

 Ingredients

-• 2 lbs.
-Chicken Breast cut into 1" chunks
+3 lbs. chicken breast cut into 1" chunks

-• 5 Garlic Cloves minced and divided (marinade and tzatziki)
+4 Garlic cloves minced and divided (marinade and tzatziki)

 Instructions

-2. Make the marinade.
+Make the marinade.
 Cube the chicken into 1" chunks and set aside.
-In a bowl, add 1/4 cup EVOO, lemon zest and juice, minced garlic clove, 1 Tbs. of red wine vinegar, dried dill, oregano, salt and pepper and whisk to combine.
-Add the chicken to the marinade and marinate at least 30 minutes or up to a few hours.
+In a bowl, add 1/4 cup extra virgin olive oil, lemon zest and juice, half of the minced garlic, 1 Tbsp. of red wine vinegar, dried dill, oregano, salt and pepper and whisk to combine.
+Add the chicken to the marinade and marinate at least 30 minutes or up to 2 hours.

-3. Prepare the English cucumber by peeling it or partially peeling it for a little more color.
+Prepare the English cucumber by partially peeling it with stripes.
 No need to seed it for this type of cucumber.
-Using a box grater, grate the cucumber on the large grate and squeeze all excess water out a few times to remove as much moisture as possible.
+Using a box grater, grate the cucumber on the large grate onto a paper towel and squeeze all excess water out a few times to remove as much moisture as possible.
 Set aside.

-4. Meanwhile, make the tzatziki sauce.
-In another bowl, add greek yogurt, chopped dill and oregano, 1 clove minced garlic, grated reserved cucumber, 1/2 lemon juiced and a drizzle of EVOO.
+Meanwhile, make the tzatziki sauce.
+In another bowl, add greek yogurt, chopped dill and oregano, remaining minced garlic, grated reserved cucumber, 1/2 lemon juiced and a drizzle of extra virgin olive oil.
 Combine, add salt and pepper to taste and adjust accordingly.
 Cover with plastic wrap and stick in the fridge until ready to serve.

-5. Skewer the chicken and sprinkle with a little more kosher salt and black pepper.
-Preheat the grill and cook the chicken, leaving alone for 4- 5 minutes on medium high heat to get some nice grill marks but not so high that it burns before cooking through.
-Continue to turn and cook on all sides until chicken is cooked through.
-I also tent them with foil so that steam can escape but it allows them to cook through in about 12-15 minutes.
+Skewer the chicken and sprinkle with a little more kosher salt and black pepper.
+Preheat the grill to medium high (400F) and cook the chicken, leaving alone for 4- 5 minutes to get some nice grill marks but not so high that it burns before cooking through.
+Continue to turn and cook on all sides until chicken is cooked through, closing the lid between turns for total grilling time of about 12-15 minutes.

 Notes